DynamoDS/DesignScript/LanguageSpec.md

 ### String literal

-String literal represents a string constant.
-It is obtained by putting character sequence between double quote (").
+A string literal represents a string constant.
+It is obtained by putting character sequence between double quotes (").

 Any character can be in the sequence except newline and double quote (").
-Backslash character in the sequence could be combined with the next character to become an escape character (NOTE:  https://en.wikipedia.org/wiki/Escape_character):
+The backslash character in the sequence could be combined with the next character to become an escape character (NOTE:  https://en.wikipedia.org/wiki/Escape_character):

 * \a
 * \b